 18 "role": "system",

-19 "content": "you are a helpful assistant."
+19 "content": "You are a helpful assistant."

 20 },